wynneth/SMSButler/README.md

 The ddwrtauth file is intended to place your username (first line) and password (second line) to be used when accessing a router to check wireless mac addresses.

-Other included files run various commands, please be sure to update variables in each.

 If using a compatible distribution, utilize the included rc.smsbutler initscript to automatically launch the system at boot.